 She is the recipient of a number of additional academic distinctions, including the U.S. Department of Education Foreign Languages and Area Studies Fellowship (FLAS) for the study of Arabic and the Middle East.

 Celikkol pursued her education in Bulgaria, Japan, and the U.S. She holds a Politics B.A. from New York University, a Sociolinguistics M.A. from International Christian University in Tokyo, an Intercultural Communication M.S. from the Graduate School for Education of University of Pennsylvania, and a Communication M.A. from the Annenberg School for Communication.

 Celikkol’s name is associated with baby sign language and positive discipline in Turkey, where she authored books and articles that were well-received by readers and the media.
-Her baby sign language book was the first book on sign language to be available in book stores, a development particularly appreciated by the Deaf community and the Hearing Impaired Federation of Turkey.
-She collaborated with the Federation to further disseminate sign language in Turkey, and was invited to present her baby sign language book during the World Disability Union General Assembly in Istanbul to delegates from 65 countries in 2011.
-She then became Secretary-General of the WDU and was recently re-elected during the WDU General Assembly in Moscow.
-She has presented at the United Nations on multiple occasions, on behalf of the WDU, representing more than one billion persons with disabilities around the world.
+Her baby sign language book was the first book on sign language to be widely distributed, a development appreciated by the Deaf community and the Hearing Impaired Federation of Turkey.
+She collaborated with the Federation to further disseminate sign language in Turkey, and globally, as Secretary-General of the World Disability Union.